ritika-giri/R-workshop-writing-your-own-functions/README.md

 Taught by Ritika Giri Fall Quarter of 2023 Northwestern University's Research Computing and Data Services

+# Getting Started
+* Download the materials to your machine by clicking on the green "Code" button on the top right and selecting "Download ZIP".
+* Unzip the downloaded folder, and double-click on the .RProj file to open up the RProject in RStudio.
+* Open `nsir-writing-functions.qmd` and work through the materials.

 # Concepts

 * Declaring functions in R